Boomerang (TV network): Programming history

-Boomerang, despite adding newer content to its library over the years, avoided channel drift for much of its existence and continued to emphasize programs from the breadth of the Warner Bros. archives.
+Boomerang avoided channel drift for much of its existence due to its existence stemming from Cartoon Network's own channel drift, continuing to emphasize programs from the breadth of the Warner Bros. archives while adding newer content to its library over the years.
 By June 2014, however, most archival series had been relegated to graveyard slots while the daytime schedule became dominated by series produced from the 1990s onward.
-Since then, this policy has undergone several changes; first placing greater emphasis on shows from the 2010s starting in April 2017, then intermittently bringing older Cartoon Network series back to the schedule between 2018 and 2024, and finally reinstating classic cartoons to the daytime schedule in 2023.
+Since then, the policy has evolved: it prioritised 2010s programming in April 2017, intermittently aired older series between 2018 and 2024, and reinstated classic cartoons to the daytime schedule in 2023.
 Various entries in the Tom and Jerry, Looney Tunes, and Scooby-Doo franchises have maintained a consistent presence on the schedule since the 2015 rebrand, while previous mainstays such as The Flintstones, The Jetsons, and The Smurfs have periodically rejoined, only to be removed from rotation later on.

 Not all of the Warner animation library is exclusive to Boomerang.
 Sister network Discovery Family, during its era as the separately-owned Hub Network, has broadcast portions of the catalog that includes series produced in collaboration with Steven Spielberg's Amblin Entertainment (such as Tiny Toon Adventures and Animaniacs) and most works involving Batman and Superman (such as the DC Animated Universe), and has expanded the number of Warner offerings on its lineup following the formation of Warner Bros.
 Discovery in 2022.
 In addition, Warner's collection of Christmas specials (including the latter half of the Rankin/Bass library) is licensed to AMC's Best Christmas Ever block as of 2018, after previously airing on Freeform and its predecessors for nearly 20 years as part of the 25 Days of Christmas block.
 In 2019, former Boomerang mainstay The Flintstones was licensed out to Weigel Broadcasting's MeTV, which later introduced weekday and Saturday morning blocks featuring Warner content (including Looney Tunes/Merrie Melodies, Popeye, and MGM shorts) in 2021, and partnered with Warner Bros.
 Discovery to launch spin-off station MeTV Toons in 2024.
 Boomerang itself occasionally licenses programming from other distributors, such as The Rocky and Bullwinkle Show and Garfield and Friends.

 Availability

 Boomerang-branded networks and blocks have been launched globally.
 As part of the brand's 2015 relaunch, these branches were initially aligned as family co-viewing networks.
-Beginning in 2021, several of these outlets were re-aligned under the preschool-oriented Cartoonito brand (which would have its own relaunch that year).
+Beginning in 2021, most of these outlets were re-aligned under the preschool-oriented Cartoonito brand (which would have its own relaunch that year).